ThowV/4.1-4.2-theory/SA.md

 This document will further explain RUP 4+1 and Rozanski & Woods (which is an extension of RUP 4+1).

+### 8.1 Architectural models

+A model is an abstract, simplified or partial representation of some aspects of an architecture.
+The purpose of a model is communicatie key structural or behavioral elements of the architecture to one or more stakeholders.
+A good model is just good enough to achieve the purpose for which you have created it.

+We mostly use sketches as, qualititve, models: Informal graphic diagrams.
+Stakeholders don't like to use quantitative models with a lot of data in them.

+A modeling specification often used to create views is called UML, which stands for Unified Modeling Language:

+-   As sketch:
+    -   Informal;
+    -   Focus on main aspects;
+    -   Whiteboard or paper;
+-   As design:
+    -   As a blueprint for developers;
+    -   Completeness and unambiguousness are impotent, a lot of details;
+    -   Use of specialized CASE tools;
+-   As a programming language:
+    -   Generate code from a CASE tool;
+    -   MDA: Model Driven Architecture;

+There are 2 kinds of UML diagrams:

+-   Structural diagram: Structure only, time playes no role.
+    -   Profile digram;
+    -   Class diagram;
+    -   Composite structure diagram;
+    -   Component diagram;
+    -   Deployment diagram;
+    -   Object diagram;
+    -   Package diagram;
+-   Behavior diagram: Time plays a role.
+    -   Activity diagram;
+    -   Interaction diagram:
+        -   Sequence diagram;
+        -   Communication diagram;
+        -   Interaction overview diagram;
+        -   Timing diagram;
+    -   Use case diagram: Exception, time playes no role here;
+    -   State machine diagram;

+These diagrams give answers to the following questions:

+-   Which modules and interfaces does the application consist of?
+-   What dependencies does component X have?
+-   Are there layers within the modules?
+-   Are there threads or processes that need to be synchronized?
+-   How are the data-entities related?
+-   How are the modules and interfaces implemented, by what means?
+-   On what hardware is the application deployed and what does the deployment environmentlook like?

-### 8.1 C4 Model
+### 8.2 C4 model

-A viewpoint can be described as any of the 4 zoom levels:
+A viewpoint can be described as any of the 4 abstraction levels:

+-   Context (level 1):
--   Context: Describes the context of the application, typically by using a context diagram (so not UML);
+    -   Describes the context of the application: Web app, mobile app, database, file system;
+    -   Typically by using a context diagram (so not UML);
+    -   Explains interactions between different actors;
+-   Container (level 2):
--   Container: An independent runnable/deployable part of the application.
-Documents the major technologies used and how the containers communicate;
+    -   An independent runnable/deployable part of the application.
+    -   Documents the major technologies used and how the containers communicate;
+-   Component (level 3):
--   Component: Describes the components inside a container and what each of those components are, their responsibilities and the technology/implementation details;
+    -   Describes the components inside a container and what each of those components are, their responsibilities and the technology/implementation details;
+-   Code (level 4):
--   Code: Describes the code structure inside a component.
-Typically using class, sequence or activity diagrams;
+    -   Describes the code structure inside a component.
+    -   Typically using class, sequence or activity diagrams;

+Keyword: **C4**

-### 8.2 RUP 4+1 viewpoint set
+### 8.3 RUP/Kruchten 4+1 viewpoint set

 |                   |                        |                          |
 | ----------------- | ---------------------- | ------------------------ |